All the photos on this page were taken in Auckland by Extreme Pursuit. They are copyright and must not be reproduced without permission.

 In order to see Aurora in Auckland, you’ll need a strong geomagnetic storm of at least Kp6 (see above), clear skies, little to no moonlight, a vantage point looking south and away from as much light pollution as possible.
 Let’s dig into each factor below:

 - Geomagnetic storm Kp6+ – The higher the better.
 At Kp6, you’ll likely see a pink or orange glow in the horizon.
 Expect some Auroral beams during a Kp8+ storm.
 Check the Kp forecast here.
+While the Kp-index is a common measure for aurora, it can be a poor indicator.
+A more technical approach involves using an app like Glendale, which offers more useful data such as Bz and Bt.

 - Clear skies – Relatively clear skies are a must.
 Weather models can provide cloud cover forecasts by area and can be accessed through services such as Windy (ECMWF is the best model to use).
 You can also view live satellite images here.
 The Auckland Region is a large area and even when forecasters report cloudy skies for Auckland, there’s often a patch of relatively clear sky somewhere.
 Cloud cover determines where I’ll head to and it’s often to a different location each time.